telerik/kendo-cloud-integration/AzureFaceAPI/README.md

 # Integrating Kendo UI with Azure Face API

-The Kendo UI widgets can be seamlessly itegrated with a cognitive service such as [Azure Face API](https://azure.microsoft.com/en-us/services/cognitive-services/face/).
+The Kendo UI widgets can be seamlessly integrated with a cognitive service such as [Azure Face API](https://azure.microsoft.com/en-us/services/cognitive-services/face/).
 The cloud-based Face API provides access to a set of advanced face algorithms, that enable developers to detect and identify faces in images.

 ## Send files directly to Face API with Kendo UI Upload